lemons-studios/mission-monkey/README.md

 Add the project to the Unity Hub, and you are good to launch the game!

 ## 🏗️ Build From Source
-To build from source, you must have all of the software mentioned in **Requirements to Develop** installed, as well as the ~22GB of storage required to have the project on your computer
+To build from source, you must have all of the software mentioned in **Requirements to Develop** installed, as well as an additional 15-20GB of storage (Just in case)
 Follow the exact same steps provided on how to open the project in **Requirements to Develop**.
 Once you have the project open, navigate to the ["build settings" tab](https://cdn.discordapp.com/attachments/888136140564095007/1174972604847771739/image.png?ex=65698982&is=65571482&hm=216d691f61f592c5fe6c86d884b92a40366e25f26158b118bdf07426ac5f4c96&), and select your build options from there.

 > **Note**